This document contains information about adding non-Drupal PHP extensions or libraries to your application.

-The Acquia Cloud platform includes a standard set of PHP extensions that are available on all servers.
+Cloud Platform includes a standard set of PHP extensions that are available on the infrastructure.
 Your application might, however, require additional PHP extensions to support its own desired features.
-If you have an Acquia subscription that entitles you to file support tickets, you can compile and deploy your own PHP extensions or libraries, and then Acquia can enable them on your Acquia Cloud environments.
+Cloud Platform Enterprise and Site Factory subscribers can compile and deploy PHP extensions or libraries, and Acquia can enable them on your Cloud Platform environments.

-The Apache servers for your Acquia Cloud environments serve everything in the
+The Apache infrastructure for your Cloud Platform environments serve everything

 /docroot directory and ignore files that are not in